bwks/sherpa-docs/docs/nodes/cisco/cisco-cat9000v.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `4 minutes`
+- Approximate time for the system to be ready: `4 minutes`
 - Sherpa is tested with the `UADP` image variant.